Shira-3749/jquery-scrollfix/README.markdown

 ## Features

 - detecting when an element goes out of view and making it fixed
-- replacing the element with an invisible clone that will temporarily occupy space the original spot
+- replacing the element with an invisible clone that will temporarily occupy the original spot
 - updating size and position of the fixed element